macports/macports-webapp/docs/DEPLOYMENT.md

 Now that you have the app running (using either of two routes above), it is time to add some data to the app.
 Some of these commands take a long time in their first run.

-Before proceeding make sure you are in the main django directory, i.e. `app`.
+Before proceeding make sure you are in the main Django directory, i.e. `app`.

 **For docker:**
 ```bash